cynthialmy/cynthialmy.github.io/_posts/2023-10-21-my-project-list.md

 comments: true
 ---

-In a world where data is omnipresent, I seek opportunities that challenge me to innovate, contribute, and elevate the technological landscape.
-My goal is to continue being a catalyst for change and efficiency in the industry.

 ## Diving into My Projects: The Excitement of Creation and Innovation

-Embarking on projects that push the boundaries of traditional data use, I've had the exhilarating opportunity to explore, create, and innovate.
 Let's explore some of the projects that have marked significant milestones in my journey:

 ## d3-scrollama
 **Project Demo:** [d3-scrollama](https://cynthialmy.github.io/d3-scrollama/)